maxgerhardt/esp-open-rtos-ping-example/README.md

 ## Compilation

-CLone https://github.com/SuperHouse/esp-open-rtos/, create a new folder `ping_app` in the `examples/` folder, then execute `make` and `make flash` as normal.
+CLone https://github.com/SuperHouse/esp-open-rtos/, create a new folder `ping_app` in the `examples/` folder, copy the contents of this repository in it, then execute `make` and `make flash` as normal.

 ## lwIP configuratoin